 Each year the IAPA awards the Press Freedom Grand Prize to a person or organization with significant achievements in support of this cause.

-2. Online News Coverage (Sponsored by TV Venezuela, Miami, Florida)
+2. News coverage on the internet (sponsored by TV Venezuela, Miami, Florida)

-5. Features (Sponsored by El Comercio, Quito, Ecuador, and McClatchy Newspapers, Sacramento, California)
+5. Chronicle (sponsored by El Comercio, Quito, Ecuador, and McClatchy Newspapers, Sacramento, California)

-7. Photography (Sponsored by ABC Color, Asunción, Paraguay, and La Prensa Gráfica, San Salvador, El Salvador)
+7. Photography (sponsored by La Prensa Gráfica, San Salvador, El Salvador)

-13. Pedro Joaquín Chamorro University Journalism (Sponsored by La Prensa, Managua, Nicaragua).
+14. Pedro Joaquín Chamorro university journalism (sponsored by La Prensa, Managua, Nicaragua)